Tasboo/GoTwitterReader/README.md

 Referenced https://github.com/kennethreitz/twitter-scraper for logic and basic howto of how to scrape twitter feeds

 Created for personal use only.
+Code is awfully written.
 Use and copy at your own risk.